With Music in Mind runs singing groups for people at risk of social isolation, loneliness, or worsening physical or mental wellbeing.

 At With Music in Mind our mission is to provide a service for those most vulnerable people who can easily slip through the net, or those who want to access a supportive, fun, integrative group with benefits for their wellbeing.

-Our singing groups will enable people to get together to sing, socialise and have fun whilst forming new friendships and gaining confidence through peer support.
-The groups will include, for example, older people with dementia or at risk of falls, people with worsening sight problems or those with emotional needs.
+Our singing groups enable people to get together to sing, socialise and have fun whilst forming new friendships and gaining confidence through peer support.
+The groups include, for example, older people with dementia or at risk of falls, people with worsening sight problems or those with emotional needs.
 However, ANYONE over the age of 50 is welcome!

 With Music in Mind is a Community Interest Company, so any funds raised will go directly into service provision for the benefit of these communities.

 The groups run at regular intervals, are led by a musical director and involve singing, chatting and other activities including those suggested by the participants.
 Anyone of any background and singing ability can take part.
 It really doesn't matter whether individuals can sing as the benefits of singing are relevant to all.
 These benefits include increased confidence, stress reduction, improved quality of life and improved wellbeing and general health.

 Groups are intended to be an ongoing, long term support network so that individuals can attend for as long as they want.
 As groups increase in size and reach capacity, new groups will be created to accommodate growing numbers.